algolia/instantsearch/docgen/src/guide/Virtual_widgets.md

 ---

 A lot of websites have "category pages" where the search context is already refined without the user having to do it.
+This allows for the search results to be constrained to only the specific results that you would like to display.
-For example an online shop for clothes could have a page like `https://www.clothes.com/hoodies` that shows hoodies:
+For example an online shop for clothes could have a page like `https://www.clothes.com/hoodies` that shows hoodies and only hoodies:

 ```jsx
 import {InstantSearch, SearchBox} from 'react-instantsearch/dom';